 Scott has a gentle, non-judgmental treatment approach that honors the inherent worth of each individual.
 He utilizes a blend of treatment modalities including both traditional talk therapy and experiential therapy which many are suggesting as the treatment of choice for trauma.
-He has developed notable skill and experience working with Death, Loss, and Grieving; Sexual Abuse; Relational Trauma; Military or Work-related Trauma; Childhood Trauma and Attachment; Single-Incident Traumatic events; Anxiety and Depression
+He has developed notable skill and experience working with Death, Loss, and Grieving, Traumatic Loss, Sexual Abuse, Relational Trauma, PTSD, CPTSD, Military or Work-related Trauma, Childhood Trauma, Single-Incident Traumatic events, Anxiety, and Depression.